Advance preparation for laptops

 macOS

 The Terminal app provides you with a Unix shell, either bash or zsh, as well as many command-line tools.
-Much of what you will need seems to be preinstalled on the latest M1- and M2-based Macs with macOS Ventura.
+Much of what you will need (apart from miniconda) seems to be preinstalled on the latest M1-, M2-, and M3-based Macs with macOS Sonoma.

 For installing the other requirements, we highly recommend the Homebrew package manager.
 (If you are already familiar with MacPorts, you can use it instead.)
 Learn more about Homebrew at https://brew.sh/.
 To install it: